 There are now also a whole raft of online streaming music services, including Spotify, Napster and Deezer, which give you instant access to a streaming catalogue of millions of tunes stored in the Cloud.
 That way, you don’t have to store music on your PC or phone.

-These streaming services are available through Google Chromecast and the BT YouView box.
-Some are also available through smart TVs' own user interfaces.
+These streaming services are available through Google Chromecast and some are also available through smart TVs' own user interfaces.